 What are fiber-reinforced plastics?

 Conventionally, a polymer is generally formed by the process of polymerization or addition polymerization.
-It can be combined with a various agent to enhance or increase its material properties, which it can then be referred to as plastics.
+It can be combined with various agents to enhance or increase its material properties, which can then be referred to as plastics.
 Composite plastics are types of plastics that result from two or more homogeneous materials with different material properties to get a final product with certain desired material and mechanical properties.
-A good example of a composite plastic is fiber-reinforced plastic because fibre materials are used to mechanically enhance the strength and elasticity of plastics.
-The polymer is usually a vinyl ester, or polyester thermosetting plastic, epoxy, phenol-formaldehyde resins also used.
+A good example of composite plastic is fiber-reinforced plastic because fiber materials are used to mechanically enhance the strength and elasticity of plastics.
+The polymer is usually a vinyl ester, or polyester thermosetting plastic, epoxy, and phenol-formaldehyde resins are also used.

 Applications of a fiber-reinforced plastic